-title is the label that appears on the menu button.

-callback specifies the procedure to call when a menu item is selected.
+title is the label that appears on the menu button. id is the name assigned to the object. callback specifies the procedure to call when a menu item is selected.
 If no procedure is specified the event is essentially ignored.

-x specifies the x-coordinate of the upper-left corner of the menu button.

-y specifies the y-coordinate of the upper-left corner of the menu button.
+X specifies the x-coordinate of the upper-left corner of the menu button. v specifies the v-coordinate of the upper-left corner of the menu button.